Gateway Protocol Self Reported Market Capitalization Achieves $1.89 Million (GWP)

-Gateway Protocol (GWP) traded 0% lower against the U.S. dollar during the 24-hour period ending at 14:00 PM ET on February 22nd.
-Gateway Protocol has a market cap of $1.89 million and approximately $0.02 worth of Gateway Protocol was traded on exchanges in the last 24 hours.
-In the last week, Gateway Protocol has traded 30% lower against the U.S. dollar.
-One Gateway Protocol token can currently be purchased for about $0.0700 or 0.00000136 BTC on popular exchanges.
+Gateway Protocol (GWP) traded flat against the U.S. dollar during the 24 hour period ending at 23:00 PM E.T. on February 25th.
+Gateway Protocol has a total market capitalization of $1.89 million and $0.02 worth of Gateway Protocol was traded on exchanges in the last day.
+One Gateway Protocol token can now be bought for $0.0700 or 0.00000137 BTC on major cryptocurrency exchanges.
+Over the last week, Gateway Protocol has traded 0% lower against the U.S. dollar.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.